tonyweijrvs/cloud_devops/README.md

 --network trading-net \
 -d -p 5432:5432 jrvs-psql
 ```
-run the image, and set the environmental viriables for the database container and name the container jrvs-psql.
+Run the image, if the container failed due to error it will restart,  and set the environmental viriables for the database container and name the container ```jrvs-psql```.

 ## dockerfile for building the app image